Last concert of the year, after having doubted I would manage to go, up to almost the last day…

 Maestro Helmuth Rilling, one among the most renowned Bach specialists, was conducting 3 works of the Cantor, at 2 successive evenings in Baden-Württemberg, The 2nd evening took place at the Schönblick Christliches Gästezentrum Württemberg in Schwäbisch Gmünd.

-Both works were highly enjoyable, both in the sections with the Choir and the ones with the soloists, whether arias, duets or recitatives.
+Both works were remarkably performed and highly enjoyable, both in the sections with the Choir and the ones with the soloists, whether arias, duets or recitatives.
 A special mention for a superb performance by Michael Nagy!

 After the intermission and short speeches, Maestro Rilling received a Hungarian “honor diploma” from the hands of György Vashegyi, who read the text in Hungarian and translated into German for the audience.